dell/csm-docs/content/docs/getting-started/installation/helm/modules/authorizationv1.x.md

 2. <span><span/>{{< message text="5" >}}
 {{% /pageinfo %}}

-Container Storage Module Authorization can be installed by using the provided Helm v3 charts on Kubernetes platforms.
+Container Storage Modules Authorization can be installed by using the provided Helm v3 charts on Kubernetes platforms.

-The following Container Storage Module Authorization components are installed in the specified namespace:
+The following Container Storage Modules Authorization components are installed in the specified namespace:
 - proxy-service, which forwards requests from the CSI Driver to the backend storage array
 - tenant-service, which configures tenants, role bindings, and generates JSON Web Tokens
 - role-service, which configures roles for tenants to be bound to